dennybritz/neal-react/README.md

-# Neal React
+# neal-react

 `neal-react` is a collection of reactjs components to quickly build landing pages.
+I found that using hosted services like Launchrock don't give me enough flexibility, but frameworks like Bootstrap are too low-level and lead to lots of repetitive code.
+I wanted something in between these two extremees.

 ## Visit the Sample Page